joemasilotti/masilotti.com/src/_posts/2020-09-08-tailwind-css-everywhere-and-a-new-masilotti.com-product.md

   busy.
 permalink: /tailwind-css-and-mugshot-bot/

+previewify_description: |
+  It's been a busy month!
+I've gone all in on Tailwind CSS, launched a new product, and started building a newsletter.

 ---

 It’s been a busy month!
 I’ve gone all in on Tailwind CSS, launched a new product, and started building a newsletter.
 Here’s what’s been keeping me busy.